Rent in public housing

 The changes to cottage flat rents are being implemented first and are expected to be complete by late 2021.

-The moderate income changes are scheduled for introduction from 2021-22.
+The changes for moderate income households are scheduled for introduction from 2021-22.

 How much extra tenants will pay